Key Takeaways

 How you feel about your weight and appearance can have a significant impact on your relationships, self-esteem, and overall health and well-being.
 If a negative body image is impacting your daily life, consider working with a mental health professional.

 At Rula, we can connect you with a therapist who is taking new clients and accepts your insurance, so you can better understand the source of your negative body image and become more confident.
-With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs and begin treatment as early as this week.
+With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs and begin treatment as soon as tomorrow.

 More From Rula